 Regardless of your attitude to risk, it’s always a good idea to spread your money across many different investment types and regions – in the investment world, this strategy is known as diversification and it can help you mitigate risk.
 By buying lots of types of investments and investing in different markets, you’re less likely to lose everything since poorly performing investments should be balanced out by others doing well.
 If you don’t diversify and invest all your money in one or two companies, you’d typically be increasing the odds of potentially losing everything if these companies were to struggle.
 So, if you don’t want your investment journey to end in a sudden way, make sure your portfolio is well-diversified.

 Keep your nerve

 Investing isn’t for the faint-hearted.
 There’ll be ups and downs, and the bumps will sometimes be scary.
 However, as an investor, it’s crucial to keep calm and accept that you will see your investments fluctuate in value.
 Seeing markets drop can be nerve-wracking, but there are ways to minimise losses.
-Instead of selling any investment that has lost value and making your losses real, keep your nerve, remain invested, and take advantage of the situation.
+Instead of selling any investment that has lost value and making your losses real, try to keep your nerve, and think about the long-term.
 There’s a mantra in investing which goes ‘buy low and sell high’.
 In other words, buy investments when prices are low, and sell them when they rise to get a tasty return.
 Falling markets allow you to do just that – it gives you the opportunity to grab cheap investments which could potentially generate a healthy return when things get better.

 Be patient – investing long term can be better